Sizzl/AssaultRunner/README.md

  - `mutate ar cheat` - Cheats are disabled by default, using this command will unlock built in commands such as "god", "ghost", "fly", "summon"; however, toggling this or using any of those commands will "taint" the final screenshot to show that cheats have been used.
  - `mutate ar togglehud` - HUD Visibility is forced on by default, use this command to stop this behaviour.
  - `mutate ar togglecustomobjs` - Toggles custom speed-run specific objectives.
+ - `mutate ar toggledodgestats` - Toggles dodge statistics from being visible on the scoreboard.
+ - `mutate ar toggleunit` - Toggles between metric and imperial units for distance tracking.

 #### Personal interval flags